-We owe it to the men and women who have worn our country’s uniform to give them the support they need.
-That’s why I work hard to help cut through red tape at agencies like the VA, and we’ve already helped over 5,000 veterans and their families.
-If you or a loved one is having a problem with the VA or any other federal agency, you can call my office toll free from the 541 area code at 800-533-3303.
-I have two veterans on staff, and we will do everything we can to get results for you.
+We owe it to the men and women who have worn our country’s uniform – and those who wear it today – to give them the support they need.
+That’s why I work hard to help cut through red tape at agencies like the VA, and we’ve already helped over 6,000 veterans and their families get answers and results.

 More on Supporting our Military and Veterans

 This week, Representative Greg Walden spent time in Central Oregon meeting with local veterans and community leaders.
 He also stopped in at local radio stations and the Bend Bulletin to discuss what he is working on in Washington.

 Saturday, Representative Greg Walden (R-Hood River) will attend the christening of the U.S.S.
 Oregon in Groton, Connecticut.
 The U.S.S.
 Oregon is a Virginia-class Submarine built by General Dynamics Electric Boat and is the first U.S. Navy Submarine to be named after the state.

 Walden will be the keynote speaker at the christening.
 The vessel will be christened with water from Crater Lake and wine from Oregon.

 On Armed Forces Day, Saturday, May 18, Congressman Greg Walden sat down with World War II veteran Dewey Thomas, a long-time resident of Wasco currently living in The Dalles.

 “I can’t think of a better way to spend Armed Forces Day,” Walden said as he greeted the 104-year-old veteran at his home at The Springs at Mill Creek.

 Greg Walden presents Bob Maxwell with American flag flown over U.S. Capitol to honor Maxwell’s 97th birthday in 2017 in Bend.